Signed in as:

 Do you want your tween or teen to have the flexibility of homeschooling as well as the social, emotional and intellectual benefits of learning in community?
 The Hub’s part-time online microschool can make this possible.

+Want to see your child thrive with us?
 Attend an open house or schedule a meeting to see if The Hub is right for your child!

 (Discover how curiosity can fuel learning in this short video.)